dasdware/dpl/README.md

 print(2 * x); # 6
 ```

-Variables via the `var` keyword.
+Variables are declared via the `var` keyword.
 After that follows the name of the variable, the assignment operator `:=` and an initializer expression.
 After that, the variable can be referred to by its name and reassigned.

 It is also possible to declare the type the variable should have.
 If the initializer yields the wrong type, that is an compiler error: